About the researchers

 Robert (Bob) Jackson is Emeritus Professor in Religions and Education at the University of Warwick, UK, and a Visiting Professor at Stavanger University, Norway.
 He is a partner investigator in the ARC-funded project ‘Young Australians' perspectives on religions and non-religious worldviews’.
 He is Founding Director of Warwick Religions and Education Research Unit.
 His books include Religious Education: An Interpretive Approach (1997), Rethinking Religious Education and Plurality (2004), and Religious Education for Plural Societies (2019).
 He has contributed to the educational work of the Council of Europe since 2002 and he wrote Signposts: Policy and Practice for Teaching about Religions and Non-Religious Worldviews in Intercultural Education (2014) as part of this work (translated into 12 languages).
 He received life membership of the Association of University Lecturers in Religious Education (UK) and the William Rainey Harper Award from the Religious Education Association (USA) in 2013.
 In 2017, he received honorary doctorates from the Norwegian University of Science and Technology, Trondheim, and the Norwegian School of Theology (MF, Oslo) for his contributions to religious and intercultural education internationally.

 Dr. Rebecca Banham

 University of Tasmania

 Rebecca Banham is employed to work on this project as a Research Fellow at the University of Tasmania.
 She completed her PhD there in 2019.
 Rebecca’s doctoral research explored the emotional and ontological connections that people form with Tasmanian forests, and she is particularly interested in the ways that emotion, ontology and experiences of vulnerability and relationship shape how people relate to both other people and to the nonhuman world.
 Rebecca is also a Postdoctoral Fellow with the ‘Nonreligion in a Complex Future’ project led by Professor Lori Beaman, focusing on the focal areas of law, and the environment.
-She has a keen interest in the intersections between religion and the environment.
-Rebecca also teaches undergraduate sociology at the University of Tasmania.
-Her chapter 'Empathetic Positionality and the Forest Other: Perceiving Violence Against Tasmanian Trees' has been accepted for the forthcoming Routledge Handbook of Ecocultural Identity (2020), and articles published in Environmental Sociology and Journal of Sociology.
+She has a keen interest in the intersections between (non)religion and the nonhuman environment.
+Her publications include a chapter in the Routledge Handbook of Ecocultural Identity (2020), and articles published in Environmental Sociology and Journal of Sociology.

 University of Tasmania